5 Ways Heat Pumps Can Help You Save Money at Your Big Bear Home

 1. What is the Downside to a Heat Pump?

 Older heat pumps tend to freeze in extremely cold temperatures.
 Also, depending on the heat pump model you get, its efficiency level may not be as great in certain freezing temperatures.
+However, in California, heat pumps are generally a good choice since temperatures never really get that cold.

 2. What Kind of Maintenance Do Heat Pumps Require?